 On the day that my husband received his mesothelioma diagnosis, our three children were with us.
 They had waited in the car while we went in to see the doctor and were the first to hear the sad news.

-Still reeling from the shock of his diagnosis, Brian told them that his illness was caused from the asbestos dust he had inhaled as a child and that he was not expected to live more than nine months at the most.
+Still reeling from the shock of his diagnosis, Brian told them that his illness was caused by the asbestos dust he had inhaled as a child and that he was not expected to live more than nine months at the most.

 Their shock at hearing this was equal to ours, and as we sat cocooned in our car, grieving together, it seemed unbelievable to us that the asbestos dust Brian had inhaled 45 years ago could be responsible for the terminal diagnosis he had been given that day.